pravendra93/basic-scraper/README.md

 # basic-scraper

-A simple scraper for fetching data from a website
+A simple scraper for fetching data from a website.

+Pre-Requisite :

+1. JavaScript, Node